 Once the potatoes are riced, add 4 tablespoons of the melted butter along with milk, salt, pepper, garlic powder, and nutmeg.
 Mix until everything is well combined.

 Whisk the egg yolks and the whole egg in a small bowl and then add to the mashed potatoes.
-Stir with a spatula until well incorporated.
+Stir with a rubber spatula until well incorporated.

 Pipe Potatoes